bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

 This is an introduction designed for those of us who already know a `dynamic programming language
 <https://en.wikipedia.org/wiki/Dynamic_programming_language>`_ fairly well.
-MATLAB and R are `examples of dynamic programming languages
+MATLAB and the R language are `examples of dynamic programming languages
 <https://en.wikipedia.org/wiki/Dynamic_programming_language#Examples_of_Dynamic_Programming_Languages>`_.

 .. testsetup::